 The kids have had great fun placing corn and beans in the bucket and sending them down to the lighthouse.
 We have also had a few toy people and smurfs climb on the bucket and “fly down the wire to the lighthouse” – Blues words.
 As I am writing this I am sitting in the lounge listening to the two of them having a great play with the scene and their toy people.

-I also used their interest in the story as an excuse to download the story sack resource pack from the twinkl website (part of the platinum package).
+I also used their interest in the story as an excuse to download the story sack resource pack from the twinkl website (EDIT – after I wrote this post Twinkl removed the story resource).
 We really liked the sequence cards, both kids had a go at putting them in order

-I also downloaded the free days of the week on Hamish’s basket.
+I also downloaded the free days of the week on Hamish’s basket (Twinkl also removed these from the site but I searched and found another set of FREE to download baskets with the days of the week on them).
 These where a big hit !!